 Cloned hard drive won’t boot – how to fix

 Many users report that they cannot boot their computer with the cloned hard drive.
 Don’t worry!
 See below and try to fix it.

 1. Change boot mode from BIOS to UEFI.
 After cloning MBR system disk to GPT, you need to boot into BIOS and change legacy to UEFI boot mode to boot from GPT disk.
 This is the simplest fix.

 2. Try startup repair from Windows Recovery Environment.
 You can boot from the installation disc and go to repair your computer > Troubleshoot -> Advanced Options -> Automatic Repair (for Windows 8/8.1/10).
 If you are using Windows 7, you can navigate to Repair your computer, select the operating system and then click Startup repair.

 3. Try bootrec.exe command line with installation disc.
 You can press “Shift + F10” to open command line and then type the following commands and hit Enter after each.

 Cloning MBR to GPT disk can be much easier than converting GPT disk to MBR and cleaning install the operating system on the GPT disk.
 Then, what you need is a reliable and powerful disk cloning software, which can clone disk from MBR to GPT without converting disk and ensure secure boot.

-I recommend you AOMEI Backuppper Professional.
-It can do more than you image.
-Beside cloning disk, system clone and partition clone also support.
+I recommend AOMEI Backuppper Professional to you.
+It can do more than you imagine.
+Besides disk clone and system clone, partition clone is also supported.
 More so, it’s still a backup and restore software.
-You can use it to backup system, backup partition, backup files and disk.
+You can use it to backup system, backup disk/partition, or backup files.

 Download AOMEI Backupper Professional and give it a shot.
-If you are using server, you can try AOMEI Backupper Server.
-It’s designed for server-based operating system, including Windows Server 2008/2012/2016 and its R2 version.
+If you are using a server, try AOMEI Backupper Server.
+It’s designed for server-based operating system, including Windows Server 2008/2012/2016 and its R2 version, etc.